 On an unseasonably warm day in 1971, somewhere in Jersey City, NJ, Will was born with a fake mustache and a convincing Australian accent.
 This may have been the start of his life-long interest in performing. • His fascination with music began with five unforgettable notes from “Close Encounters,” which he plunked out on his Schroeder-sized piano.
-Years later, he created music and soundscapes for Off-Broadway productions and performances at The Juilliard School. • Stunned in the 1980s that a single actor could portray both Han Solo and Indiana Jones, Will later studied acting at The Shakespeare Theatre of New Jersey (as a company member alongside Peter Dinklage, future star of “Game of Thrones”), at Bill Esper Studios and with Olympia Dukakis. • Having watched hours of Monty Python on UHF as a child, Will later adapted John Milton’s epic poem Paradise Lost into a dark comedy, which was produced at HERE (New York).
-Will also wrote and performed with Those Lazy Bastards (New York) a sketch comedy group that he founded with Yuri Lowenthal (voice of “Ben-10,” PS4 “Spiderman”). • And while he couldn’t dance a single step to a slow jam, Will learned to break on a piece of cardboard on the streets of his hometown. • With a passion for 1980s pop culture, and amazing enunciation, Will is the perfect host of the weekly podcast that defends the best decade for media.
+Years later, he created music and soundscapes for Off-Broadway productions and performances at The Juilliard School.
+In 2020, Will completed the immersive sound design for an audio production of Macbeth (starring Tamara Tunie of “Law and Order” and Derek Wilson of “Future Man” and “Preacher”).• Stunned in the 1980s that a single actor could portray Superman and star in “Death Trap,” Will later studied acting at The Shakespeare Theatre of New Jersey (as a company member alongside Peter Dinklage, future star of “Game of Thrones”), at Bill Esper Studios and with Olympia Dukakis. • Having watched hours of Monty Python on UHF as a child, Will later adapted John Milton’s epic poem Paradise Lost into a dark comedy, which was produced at HERE (New York).
+Will also wrote and performed with Those Lazy Bastards (New York) a sketch comedy group that he founded with Yuri Lowenthal (voice of “Ben-10,” PS4’s “Spiderman”). • And while he couldn’t dance a single step to a slow jam, Will learned to break on a piece of cardboard on the streets of his hometown. • With a passion for 1980s pop culture, and amazing enunciation, Will is the perfect host of the weekly podcast that defends the best decade for media.